Privacy Policy

 VeroID is an Australian company subject to the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs).
 We are committed to protecting the privacy of all individuals whose information we handle.

-2. Our Service
+2. Our Service and Privacy Roles

 We do not provide consumer-facing identity verification services directly to individuals.